Chemiculs/qengine/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-qengine contains some changes in representations to ideas and concepts in the C++ standard library, which were only intended to increase the readability of qengine in relation to the instructions prompted to the compiler.
+qengine contains some changes in representations to ideas and concepts in the C++ standard library, which were only intended to increase my own productivity alongside the readability of qengine in relation to the instructions / intentions prompted to the compiler:

 * Below macro effectively disables inlining optimization for a specific function, if we wish for it to have a single instance per parent object, use in place of ``` __declspec(noinline) ```
 ```cpp